moheed-ali/AIML-Notebook-Collection/README.md

-# MLP Regression for California Housing

-This repository contains Jupyter Notebook files implementing Multi-Layer Perceptron (MLP) regression models using Keras and TensorFlow on the California Housing dataset.
+# AIML Notebook Collection

+Welcome to the AIML Notebook-Collection repository!
+This collection serves as a hub for various machine learning experiments, showcasing a diverse range of algorithms and datasets.
+Here, you'll find a variety of notebooks exploring different aspects of artificial intelligence and machine learning.

 ## Files

 - `california_housing.ipynb`: Jupyter Notebook containing code for MLP regression experiments.
 - `Workflow_Setup_Colab_Google_Drive_and_GitHub.md`: Guide on setting up the workflow with Colab, Google Drive, and GitHub.
+- `ridership_prediction.ipynb`: Explore RNN, LSTM, and GRU models for predicting rail ridership over the next 14 days.
 - `README.md`: This README file.

 ## Overview

-The Jupyter Notebook (`california_housing.ipynb`) includes implementations of MLP regression models with different configurations, training details, and evaluation results.
-Each run is documented along with its corresponding results, including Root Mean Squared Error (RMSE).
+The notebooks in this collection provide detailed implementations of machine learning models, including configuration details, training specifics, and evaluation results.
+Each experiment is documented thoroughly, making it easy for users to understand and replicate the results.

 ## Dataset

-The [California Housing dataset](https://scikit-learn.org/stable/datasets/toy_dataset.html#california-housing-dataset) is used for regression tasks, predicting housing prices based on various features.
+Various datasets are utilized across different notebooks, ensuring a broad range of scenarios and challenges.
+The goal is to provide a comprehensive learning experience in the field of artificial intelligence and machine learning.

 ## Usage

+1. Clone the repository to your local machine.
-1. Open the Jupyter Notebook `california_housing.ipynb` in your preferred environment.
+2. Open the desired Jupyter Notebook in your preferred environment.
-2. Run each cell to execute the code and observe the results.
+3. Run each cell to execute the code and observe the results.
-3. Experiment with different configurations, layers, neurons, and optimizers as needed.
+4. Experiment with different configurations, datasets, and algorithms as needed.

 ## Requirements